Preparing for Your Surgery

 - During this call, we will ask some additional specific questions that better assist our anesthesia provider in planning your anesthesia care.

-- Are there any tests required before my total joint surgery?
+- Are there any tests required before my surgery?

-- Your surgeon will give you an order for necessary testing to make sure you are healthy for surgery.
+- Your surgeon may give you an order for necessary testing to make sure you are healthy for surgery.

-- This may include lab work, chest x-ray, and EKG.
-The pre-op lab work can be done at any hospital that is close to you.
+- This may include lab work, chest x-ray, or EKG.

 - Be sure to have your doctor's office send all necessary paperwork regarding pre-operative tests and blood work to your surgeon.